Apply for this job

 Apply for the job at DTU Compute by completing the following form.

 Our department DTU Compute is an internationally unique academic environment spanning the science disciplines mathematics, statistics and computer science.
-At the same time DTU Compute is an engineering department covering informatics and communication technologies (ICT) in their broadest sense.
-Finally, DTU Compute plays a major role in addressing the societal challenges of the digital society where ICT is a part of every industry, service, and human endeavour.
+At the same time we are an engineering department covering informatics and communication technologies (ICT) in their broadest sense.
+Finally, we play a major role in addressing the societal challenges of the digital society where ICT is a part of every industry, service, and human endeavour.

 DTU Compute strives to achieve research excellence in its basic science disciplines, to achieve technological leadership in research and innovation, and to address societal challenges in collaboration with partners at DTU and other academic institutions, nationally and internationally, and, equally important, with industry and organizations.
-DTU Compute interacts with leading centres and strategic partners in order to increase participation in major consortia.
+We communicate and collaborate with leading centres and strategic partners in order to increase participation in major consortia.

 DTU Compute plays a central role in education at all levels of the engineering programmes at DTU - both in terms of our scientific disciplines and our didactic innovation.

 The project will assist industries and authorities to promote sustainable exploitation of marine ecosystem services by solving challenges in environmental management and providing profitable solutions for nature and business.